Kochava/Apple-SwiftPackage-KochavaEnhancement-XCFramework/README.md

 ## License

-Apple-SwiftPackage-KochavaEnhancement is available under the [Kochava Terms of Service](https://www.kochava.com/terms-of-service/).
+Apple-SwiftPackage-KochavaEnhancement-XCFramework is available under the [Kochava Terms of Service](https://www.kochava.com/terms-of-service/).
 See the LICENSE file for more info.